CoMoVi: Co-Generation of 3D Human Motions and Realistic Videos: Method

 Training our co-generative framework requires a high-quality dataset of triplets containing human videos, 3D human motions, and text annotations.
-As reported in Tab.~\ref{tab:dataset}, existing datasets~\cite{lin2023motionx,wang2024humanvid,wang2025humandreamer,lin2025vimogen,ren2023lip,zhao2024imhoi,bugliarello2025wyd} fail to simultaneously meet our demands for high-quality video and sufficient 3D motion.
-Therefore, we curate CoMoVi Dataset.
-We source high-resolution human videos from Koala-36M~\cite{wang2025koala}, HumanVid~\cite{wang2024humanvid}, and publicly available Internet videos, and employ a carefully designed filtering pipeline to select clips featuring single-person motion based on Qwen3~\cite{qwen3}, Qwen2.5-VL~\cite{qwen2.5} and YOLO~\cite{redmon2016yolo}.
-For 3D human motion annotations, we obtain pseudo-labels using CameraHMR~\cite{patel2025camerahmr} followed by a smoothing post-processing procedure.
-For text descriptions, we utilize Gemini-2.5-Pro to generate precise motion captions for each video.
-Further details are provided in the supplementary material.
+Different from previous datasets that focus on single-modality taks such as motion-only or video-only generation, we collect real-world videos paired with 3D motion for the co-generation task.
+Concurrent works~\cite{lin2025vimogen,yang2025echomotion} also make efforts and reveal the promising prospects of this research direction.
+As reported in Tab.~\ref{tab:dataset}, existing datasets~\cite{lin2023motionx,wang2024humanvid,wang2025humandreamer,lin2025vimogen,ren2023lip,zhao2024imhoi} fail to simultaneously meet our demands for high-quality video and sufficient 3D motion.
+Therefore, we curate such a dataset called CoMoVi-Dataset.
+Specifically, we source high-resolution human videos from Koala-36M~\cite{wang2025koala}, HumanVid~\cite{wang2024humanvid}, and publicly available Internet videos, and employ a carefully designed filtering pipeline to select clips featuring single-person motion based on Qwen3~\cite{qwen3}, Qwen2.5-VL~\cite{qwen2.5} and YOLO~\cite{redmon2016yolo}.
+For 3D human motion annotations, we obtain pseudo-labels using SoTA in-camera human mesh recovery method CameraHMR~\cite{patel2025camerahmr} for the best re-projection alignment.
+A smoothing post-processing procedure is tailored to further refine the frame-wise annotations.
+For text descriptions, we utilize the advanced Gemini-2.5-Pro to generate precise motion captions for each video.
+More details about our data filtering hierarchy and prompts are provided in the supplementary material.